ailmSeeker/project1/readme.md

 # A Simple Project To Help With Tajweed Or Pronuncation

 ### Core Features
-- Quranic Verse From Api On A Flashcard
+- Quranic verse from API on a flashcard.
-- When you click on the flashcard you get an audio that recites it properly
+- When you click on the flashcard you get an audio that recites it properly.

 ### Extras
 - Microphone integration so you can record your voice as you look at the Verse